 If your machine is connected to a local area network, you may be able to boot it over the network from another machine, using TFTP.
 If you intend to boot the installation system from another machine, the boot files will need to be placed in specific locations on that machine, and the machine configured to support booting of your specific machine.

-You need to setup a TFTP server, and for CATS machines, a BOOTP server , or RARP server, or DHCP server.
+You need to setup a TFTP server, and for CATS machines, a BOOTP server.